 Yes.
 BUT, ONLY in specific situations.

-Other precautions include – never over charging or over DIS-charging a lithium cell.
-Buying only “protected” cells will take this obligation out of your hands.
-This means that the battery itself will shut down when the voltage gets too low – usually at 3.0 volts.
-The circuit will also protect it from charging over its upper threshold as well – which is normally 4.20 volts.
+Other precautions include – to never over charge or over DIS-charge a lithium cell.
+Buying “protected” cells will take this worry out of your hands.
+This means that the battery will effectively shut down when the voltage gets too low.
+The protection circuit will also keep it from over charging.
 Just look for the term “protected” when purchasing Lithium-ion batteries.